element-hq/policies/docs/identity-server/privacy_notice.md

 #### 3.1.2 Right to Erasure

-You can remove your data from the Service at any time by using a Matrix client such as ([https://element.io/app](https://element.io/app)) to remove your Third Party Identifiers from the connected Identity Server.
+You can remove your data from the Service at any time by using a Matrix client (such as [Element](https://element.io/app)) to remove your Third Party Identifiers from the connected Identity Server.
 The data will be rendered inaccessible across matrix.org and vector.im Identity Servers straight away, and will be deleted from the matrix.org and vector.im databases within 30 days.

 If your homeserver is spec-compliant (i.e. if it faithfully implements the Matrix protocol specification detailed at [https://matrix.org/spec](https://matrix.org/spec)), your Third Party Identifiers will be deleted if your account is deactivated.